ckeditor/ckeditor5/docs/framework/guides/architecture/ui-library.md

 ### Best practices

-It is advised that for the best user experience the editing view gets {@link module:core/editor/editor~Editor#focus focused} upon any user action (e.g. executing a command) to make sure the editor retains focus:
+It is advised that for the best user experience the editor gets {@link module:core/editor/editor~Editor#focus focused} upon any user action (e.g. executing a command):

 ```js
 // Execute some action on dropdown#execute event.